Updated: Feb 14

 Course completion rate

 Of the 18 people on my course, one failed.
 He just clearly did not have the aptitude for the course.
 Although he had failed successive summative assessments, he was not removed from course and allowed to see out the year - he made some valiant efforts and was able to hang in there for the remainder of the year.
-As for other courses, I only heard that Japanese students occasionally fail but for the rest of the languages the completion rate is very close to 100%.
+As for other courses, I the completion rate is very close to 100%.
 After discussions with my US counterpart, it seems that DLIFLC are more willing to remove underperforming students.
 They also have a higher failure rate across all classes at 10%.
 You can see some of the pass/fail stats here.

 How to get the language you want